markabrahams/node-net-snmp/README.md

 ## mib.getTableRowCells (tableProviderName, rowIndex)

 Returns a single row of table data for the given row index.
-The row index is an array of integers built from the node immediately under the column down to the node at the end of the row instance, which will be a leaf node in the MIB tree.
+The row index is an array of index values built from the node immediately under the column down to the node at the end of the row instance, which will be a leaf node in the MIB tree.
+Ultimately, non-integer values need to be converted to a sequence of integers that form the instance part of the OID.
+Here are the details of the conversions from index values to row instance OID sequences:
+- **ObjectType.Integer** - single integer
+- **ObjectType.OctetString** - a sequence of integer ASCII values
+- **ObjectType.OID** - the exact sequence of integers in the OID
+- **ObjectType.IPAddress** - a sequence of the four integers in the IP address

 ## mib.getTableSingleCell (tableProviderName, columnIndex, rowIndex)